 Credibrate

-Compare your estimated take-home pay inside vs outside IR35 for 2025–26.
-This calculator shows the financial impact only — remember that IR35 status is determined by your working practices, not by which outcome is more tax-efficient.
+Compare your estimated take-home pay inside vs outside IR35 for 2026–27.
+Enter your day rate, working days, expenses, and client type to see the financial difference between deemed employment and limited company contracting.
+IR35 status is determined by your working practices, not by which outcome is more tax-efficient.

 IR35 and the off-payroll working rules